Stuycs-K/finalprojectapcs-4-jack-galen-chen-raymond/README.md

 # Intended usage:

 ## Equations Bar (left side of screen)
-Plus Sign Button (top left): Opens a menu where you can select to add a new expression into the equations bar, or add a new note into the equations bar
+Plus Sign Button (top left): Opens a menu where you can select to add a new expression into the equations bar, or add a new note into the equations bar.
-Double Arrow Button (top right): Closes the equations bar to fullscreen the grid and any graphs, or opens the equation bar if the equations bar is closed
+Double Arrow Button (top right): Closes the equations bar to fullscreen the grid and any graphs, or opens the equation bar if the equations bar is closed.
+- Closing the equations bar automatically closes the functions bar.

 Navigating and editing the equations:
 - The equations are **automatically in y= notation**; y= does not need to be typed, only the other side of the equation with the variable x (e.g. x+5) can be typed.